cogsea/cogsea.github.io/_posts/2023-12-15-sea-of-thought.md

 ---
 layout: post
-title:  "Find Land in a Sea of Thought"
+title: Find Land in a Sea of Thought
 author: gaut
-categories: []
+categories:
-tags: [ problem,syntropy,solution,thinking,entropy,]
+tags:
+  - problem
+  - syntropy
+  - solution
+  - thinking
+  - entropy
 beforetoc: ""
-description: "Find land in a sear of thoughts"
+description: Find land in a sea of thoughts
 toc: false
 image: assets/images/land-in-sea.jpg
-# rating: 4.5
 comments: false
 ---

-We are humans, equipped with a brain that continuously gather and process information about the world around us, our environment, bascially everything that surround us.
+We are humans, equipped with a brain that continuously gather and process information about the world around us, our environment, basically everything that surround us.

 Today, we get waves of information thrown at us to get our attention.
 These waves of information can hinder our brain and thought process.